pdgilbert/rust-integration-testing/README.md

 device HALs.
 Some of them have been tested on hardware.
 (Any test board marked as `none-` below means I do not have a board and so it is certain I have not tested on hardware.)

+The `driver-examples` are based on https://github.com/eldruin/driver-examples and more information about them is available at that web site and in blog posts referenced there.

+The `radio-sx127x` examples are based on https://github.com/rust-iot/rust-radio-sx127x and fork https://github.com/pdgilbert/rust-radio-sx127x.
+These example are of special interest because the `radio-sx127x` crate is based on `embedded-hal 1.0.0-alpha-4` and uses a compatability plugin `embedded-hal-compat` to work with hal and other crates that are using `embedded-hal-0.2.4`.

 ## Building